mattma/docs/javascript/es6.md

 The declaration of value is moved to the top (hoisted) while the initialization remains in the same spot.
 That means the variable value is actually still accessible from within the else clause, it just has a value of undefined because it hasn’t been initialized.
 For this reason, ECMAScript 6 introduces block level scoping options to make the control of variable lifecycle a little more powerful.

 `Let` declarations

+`let` it is block scoped instead of function scoped.

 The let declaration syntax is the same as for var.
 You can basically replace var with let to declare a variable but keep its scope to the current code block.
 The declaration is not hoisted to the top, and the variable value is destroyed once execution has flowed out of the if block.
 If condition evaluates to false, then value is never declared or initialized.